developer-omkar-shinde/frontend-notes/JAVASCRIPT_INTERVIEW_QUESTION.md

 ## 🚀 What is debouncing and throttling? ✅

-## 🚀 Difference Between Synchronous and Asynchronous Iterators in JavaScript

 ## 🚀 What are some common JavaScript security vulnerabilities, and how do you prevent them?

 ## 🚀 What is the difference between .call(), .apply(), and .bind()?